The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Function Overriding?</summary>

 - Function with the same name and parameter is called function overriding
-- It is not possible to make two function with same name and same parameter ina single class, therefore to implement function overriding derived class is used
+- It is not possible to make two function with same name and same parameter in a single class, therefore to implement function overriding derived class is used

 </details>

 <hr>

-<details><summary> What is abstarction?</summary>
+<details><summary> What is abstraction?</summary>

 - Abstraction = Data hiding
-- In otherword, we can say that in this type of programming essential data is shown to the user or outside class and unessential data is hidden
+- In other words, we can say that in this type of programming essential data is shown to the user or outside class and unessential data is hidden
 - Members define with a public access specifier are accessible through the program
 - Members defined with a private access specifier are not accessible through out the program